keyestudio/KS5002-Keyestudio-Beetlebot-3-in-1-Robot-for-STEM-Education/docs/Arduino_C Tutorial/Arduino_C_Tutorial.md

 ![](media/9cb8b7c00f814e367040f2ed4a3c9f4a.png)

 If you want to get insight to it, you can check the specification of this chip.
-Just browse it in the“Attachments”folder.
+Just browse it in the “Other_Important_Informations” folder.

 ![](media/f7674a914ec2cbe10f1ec6446dc66c22.png)

-**Specification：**
+**3. Specification：**

 - Input voltage of logic part: DC 5V